Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Introduction

 An analogy of the Richardson method corresponding to general convex optimization is the gradient method.
 Because of its simplicity and efficiency, there has been extensive research on the gradient method; see~\cite{CP:2016} for a survey on recent gradient methods and their applications.
 In particular, starting from a celebrating work of Nesterov~\cite{Nesterov:1983}, acceleration of gradient methods has become an important topic in the field of mathematical optimization.
 Momentum acceleration for smooth convex optimization was proposed in~\cite{Nesterov:1983}, and then improved in~\cite{DT:2014,KF:2016} to have better worst-case convergence rates.
 In~\cite{BT:2009,CD:2015,Nesterov:2013}, it was generalized to nonsmooth convex optimization.
 For strongly convex problems, it was shown in~\cite{CP:2016,Nesterov:2013,Nesterov:2018} that further improvement of the convergence rate can be achieved by choosing the momentum value adaptively according to the level of strong convexity.
 Alternatively, restarting techniques were adopted to deal with the strong convexity~\cite{Nesterov:2013,OC:2015,RD:2020}.

 In the author's previous work~\cite{Park:2020}, it was proven that additive Schwarz methods for general convex optimization are interpreted as gradient methods.
 In this perspective, abovementioned works on accelerated gradient methods may be considered for the sake of designing novel additive Schwarz methods that converge faster than existing ones.
 Relevant existing works are~\cite{LPP:2019,LP:2019b}, in which accelerated domain decomposition methods for total variation minimization were obtained by FISTA acceleration~\cite{BT:2009}.
 In this paper, we propose an acceleration scheme for additive Schwarz methods for convex optimization.
 Integrating the plain additive Schwarz method with the Nesterov's momentum~\cite{Nesterov:1983} and the adaptive gradient restart scheme~\cite{OC:2015}, an accelerated method is obtained.
-Differently from other acceleration schemes to deal with the sharpness~(see~\cref{sharp} for the definition of the sharpness) of a target functional~\cite{CP:2016,Nesterov:2013,RD:2020}, the adaptive gradient restart scheme proposed in~\cite{OC:2015} does not require any information on the level of sharpness of the functional.
+Differently from other acceleration schemes to deal with the sharpness~(see~\eqref{sharp} for the definition of the sharpness) of a target functional~\cite{CP:2016,Nesterov:2013,RD:2020}, the adaptive gradient restart scheme proposed in~\cite{OC:2015} does not require any information on the level of sharpness of the functional.
 Therefore, the proposed scheme is applicable to a very broad range of convex optimization problems.
-We present applications of the proposed scheme to additive Schwarz methods for nonlinear elliptic problems~\cite{TX:2002}, nonsmooth problems~\cite{Badea:2006,BTW:2003,Tai:2003}, and nonsharp problems~\cite{CTWY:2015,Park:2019}.
+We present applications of the proposed scheme to additive Schwarz methods for nonlinear elliptic problems~\cite{TX:2002}, nonsmooth problems~\cite{Badea:2006,BTW:2003,Tai:2003,THX:2002}, and nonsharp problems~\cite{CTWY:2015,Park:2021}.
 For all of those problems, we verify by numerical results that the proposed accelerated additive Schwarz methods outperform their unaccelerated counterparts.

 The remainder of this paper is organized as follows.
-In \cref{Sec:ASM}, we briefly summarize key features of basic additive Schwarz methods for convex optimization.
-We describe the proposed accelerated additive Schwarz method for convex optimization in \cref{Sec:Accel}.
-Applications of the proposed method to various convex optimization problems are presented in \cref{Sec:Numerical}.
-We conclude the paper with remarks in \cref{Sec:Conclusion}.
+In Section~\ref{Sec:ASM}, we briefly summarize key features of basic additive Schwarz methods for convex optimization.
+We describe the proposed accelerated additive Schwarz method for convex optimization in Section~\ref{Sec:Accel}.
+Applications of the proposed method to various convex optimization problems are presented in Section~\ref{Sec:Numerical}.
+We conclude the paper with remarks in Section~\ref{Sec:Conclusion}.